SantiagoPuertas/Dwelling-Energy-Insights/README.md

 	- day: Dummy varibale of the day of the month (1-31)
 	- hour: Dummy varibale of the hour of the day (0-23)

-The training has been carried out with 60 epochs and a learning rate of 0.003.

 Recurrent neural networks and specifically LSTM have been the best option, since these neural networks are designed to be trained with a large amount of data based on time series, which is perfect for the purpose of our project.